seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Think it a bastard, whom the oracle
 Hath doubtfully pronounced thy throat shall cut,
 And mince it sans remorse: swear against objects;
-Put armour on thine ears and on thine eyes;
+Put armor on thine ears and on thine eyes;
 Whose proof, nor yells of mothers, maids, nor babes,
 Nor sight of priests in holy vestments bleeding,
 Shall pierce a jot.
 There's gold to pay soldiers: